 Abundance is a state of peace, prosperity, and deep happiness.
 It’s characterized by gratitude for the things we have, even in situations where-to others-it may seem like we have very little.
 Abundance is a literal and emotional solution to poverty.

 All of us experience some form of poverty in our lifetimes.
 The most common is financial, but there are dozens of other types.
-We can lack healthy relationships, feel spiritually disconnected, or have a poverty of physical health.
+Whilst financial difficulty can be solved with loans from National Debt Relief, other solutions aren’t so clear cut.
+We can lack healthy relationships, feel spiritually disconnected, or have poverty of physical health.
 Any state where we experience feelings of lack is a state of poverty.
 The solution to this is understanding the impact of poverty and then choosing to focus on abundance.